 Mission and Goals

-In the Peralta District shared governance structure, the District Wide CTE Committee — an advisory committee— is a sub-committee of the District-Wide Education Committee (DEC).
+In the Peralta District participatory governance structure, the District Wide CTE Committee — an advisory committee— is a sub-committee of the District-Wide Education Committee (DEC).
 The District-Wide CTE Committee represents CTE instructors, administrators, and students throughout the Peralta District.

 The mission of the District-Wide CTE Committee is to assist the DEC to enrich the community through providing well-trained, self-directed workers with rewarding careers and develop well-educated lifelong learners with fulfilled educational goals.

 The District-Wide CTE Committee’s role includes but is not limited to advising the Peralta District community by analyzing community workforce needs, providing leadership in developing institutional systems and programs to meet those needs, and promoting quality CTE Program practices.

 The District-Wide CTE Committee analyzes and recommends improvements to general population student services as pertaining to CTE students, CTE Student Success policies, procedures, and systems, also assures quality recruitment, enrollment, assessment, retention, persistence, placement, and safe educational practices, and promotes innovative and up-to-date program development.

 The District-Wide CTE Committee advises the Peralta District Shared Governance Committees on CTE budget needs, technology needs, laboratory and classroom furniture, facilities, equipment, and maintenance needs.

 Members of the CTE Committee will be appointed as follows:

 |A representative of the Office of Educational Services||Vice Chancellor of Educational Services|